hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 separately controlled.
 A file layout does not enforce that separation: arbitrary candidate code needs isolation.

-The control-loop diagram shows ordinary tool calls and completion requests with application-supplied checks.
+The control-loop diagram shows the host's harness calling cartridge hooks before tools execute and before completion.
 In the runtime, `pre_prompt` can add context and `build_prompt` can replace prompt construction.
 For ordinary tools, `pre_dispatch` and `check_permission` run before the tool body.
 Tool results and denials become feedback for the next model call. `post_dispatch` handles